elastest/elastest.io-docs/docs/tutorials/custom-metrics.md

 }
 ```

-If you ElasTest with credential use the env variables when run the test:
+If you using ElasTest with credential use the env variables when run the test:

 *   **`CREDENTIALS_NAME`**: For the user name.
 *   **`CREDENTIALS_PASS`**: For the user password.